 of the most reported types of fraud were cyber fraud.

 of business leaders reported asset misappropriation versus 56% in 2016.

 Cyber risks are evolving.
 They are increasingly severe, likely and unpredictable.
 This was shown in 2019 by the rise in businesses falling victim to cyber attacks, regardless of their size or sector of activity.
 There are many examples: Altran, Norsk Hydro –Technal, Aebi-

 Schmidt, Fleury Michon, Eurofins, Asco, Ramsay Générale de Santé, Airbus, M6,

 Accord, Edenred… and others who prefer not to communicate …

-Nowadays, both medium-sized firms and large groups are targeted by these attacks and can be seriously affected...
+Nowadays, both medium-sized firms and large groups are being targeted by these attacks and could be seriously affected...
 Even so, very few are truly prepared to face such a threat.

 Retour sur la Rencontre Live Cyber du 15 avril